Skip to content

 GLP-1 Calculators

-Project 52-week A1C on tirzepatide, semaglutide, dulaglutide, or liraglutide using SURPASS, SUSTAIN, and AWARD trial endpoints.
+Project 52-week A1C on tirzepatide, semaglutide, dulaglutide, or liraglutide using SURPASS, SUSTAIN, AWARD, FLOW, and LEADER trial endpoints.

 Your inputs